 Other Resources and Information for Volunteers, Schools and Teachers

 - Center for Civic Education – We the People

 - National Association of Women Judges – Informed Voters Project

 - California Judges Association’s Judicial Fairness Coalition

-For more information about CLA’s Civics Initiative, please contact Ellen Miller, Director of Strategic Partnerships and Initiatives at 916-516-1703 or Ellen.Miller@calawyers.org
+For more information about CLA’s Civics Initiative, please contact Ellen Miller, Associate Executive Director, Initiatives and External Relations at 916-516-1703 or Ellen.Miller@calawyers.org